dbatsky/Task1_pc_sim/README.md

     * Facade - Interact with the subsystems using a higher-level interface

 *   Behavioral:
-    * State - PC exhibits different behaviour based on whether it is built and turned on
+    * State - PC exhibits different behaviour based on whether it is turned ON